deep-geo/MoE-NuSeg/README.md

 By following these steps, you’ll complete both stages of training, generating the final MoE-NuSeg model weights for evaluation and deployment.

+## Comparison of Validation Loss Curves for Stage 1 and Stage 2 Training Across Six Loss Components

 <img width="965" alt="image" src="https://github.com/user-attachments/assets/0ded5f3b-3d63-4e6f-8289-fae5f90f782c">
-Validation Loss Curves for Stage 1 and Stage 2 Training Across Six Loss Components

-This plot displays the validation loss curves for each of the six components over the course of training in both Stage 1 and Stage 2, providing a detailed view of performance trends and convergence behavior at each stage.
-Training utilizes early stopping, halting after 50 epochs without improvement in nuclei segmentation accuracy.
+The plot shows the validation loss curves for each of the six components (Cross-Entropy and Dice Loss for each of the three experts) over the course of training in both Stage 1 and Stage 2, providing a detailed view of performance trends and convergence at each stage.
+Training incorporates early stopping, halting after 50 epochs without improvement in nuclei segmentation accuracy, indicating that the lowest loss is reached before the full 50 epochs.